On the embeddability of the family of countably branching trees into quasi-reflexive Banach spaces: Abstract

 \section{Abstract}

 In this note we extend to the quasi-reflexive setting the result of F. Baudier, N. Kalton and G. Lancien concerning the non-embeddability of the family of countably branching trees into reflexive Banach spaces whose Szlenk index and Szlenk index from the dual are both equal to the first infinite ordinal $\omega$.
-We also gather results linking these notions with the spreading models of the space.
+In particular we show that the family of countably branching trees does neither embed into the James space $\mathcal{J}_p$ nor into its dual space $\mathcal{J}_p^*$ for $p\in(1,\infty)$.